EpiMob: Interactive Visual Analytics of Citywide Human Mobility Restrictions for Epidemic Control

-\IEEEPARstart{C}{oronavirus} disease (COVID-19) has been spreading in more than 180 countries and territories since late January 2020, and has caused significant losses to public health services as well as to the worldwide economy.
-In response to the COVID-19 emergency, governments have implemented various measures and policies to restrict human mobility such as self-quarantine, travel restrictions, working from home, canceling events, and regional lockdown.
-State-of-the-art research \cite{tian2020investigation,chinazzi2020effect} has revealed the effects of the implementation of mobility restriction policies at an early stage in China.
-However, the effect of the pandemic on the world continues to change, and governments need to flexibly implement different policies according to the fundamental situation in their country and gradually adjust their policies as the epidemic develops.
-The rapid and user-friendly simulation and demonstration of the actual effect of a certain restriction policy or combination of policies has become a significant and urgent problem, especially for medical experts and policy makers.
+} \IEEEPARstart{C}{oronavirus} disease (COVID-19) has been spreading in more than 180 countries and territories since late January 2020 and has caused significant damage to public health services as well as to the worldwide economy.
+In response to the COVID-19 emergency, governments have implemented various measures and policies to restrict human mobility, such as self-quarantine, travel restrictions, working from home, and regional lockdown to contain the rapid spread of the pandemic \cite{Hale2021AGP}.
+To formulate rational and scientific measures, exploring the effectiveness of these mobility intervention policies has become a significant and urgent issue.
+Intense research efforts have been expended in this regard.
+For example, from the modeling perspective, the potential effect of implementing a series of travel restriction policies in China \cite{yang2020modified} and Italy \cite{giordano2020modelling} has been estimated.